isaac-webb/CS-1331/packages/README.md

   }
 }
 ```
 In order for this to work we have to import the package, and the file.
-You have done this before for Scanner and Random!
+You have done this before for Scanner and Random! the line to do this happnes at the top of your program and follows the structure: `import package_name.ClassName;` For our example you can see it below:
 ```java
 import examplepackage.Test;
 public class Main {